Made-For-Gamers/NEAR-Unity-WebGL-API/README.md

 ## Classes

 ### Near_API class
-Class with a Near namespace that contains static methods that mainly calls JavaScript funtions in the JSLIB file (Plugin).
+Class with a Near namespace that contains static methods that calls JavaScript funtions in the JSLIB file (Plugin).
 Has static variables that stores the user account ID and login status.
+The Index.html file holds the reference to the near-api-js API and connection configuration for each network.

 <p>&nbsp;</p>